r-smith/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.18
+* Fix for crashes and performance issues.
+Issue #70 and Issue #72.
+Ping output text is no longer selectable.
+Selectable text was added in version 1.3.15 and this has been causing problems.
+I will look for another way to reintroduce selectable text in a later version.
+For now, you can click the icon to open a probe in a separate window and the separate window has selectable text.
+* Popup notification window now scales its size to match its contents.
+Issue #67.
+* Add option to enable SSL/TLS for email notifications.
+Issue #73.

 ### Version 1.3.17
 * Fix: Windows XP/7 would crash when opening the Status History window.
 This was due to an incompatible reference added in 1.3.16.
 * Status History window now has filters.
 Type in the box to filter by name or address.
 The different status types are filterable as well: ups, downs, starts, and stops.